 5. Idiopathic Guttate Hypomelanosis

-Idiopathic guttate hypomelanosis are white spots often called as sun spots.
+Idiopathic guttate hypomelanosis are white spots often called sun spots.

 Prolonged UV exposure.